 CHARGING UP LEADERSHIP

 Ultimately, you are first and foremost a leader of yourself.
-Leadership starts with you.
-Knowing yourself, stepping into your power, and while standing in that power, with full awareness, being the best version of YOU at your core.
-Personally and professionally.
+Leadership starts within.
+It begins with knowing yourself, stepping into your power, and becoming the best version of YOU—personally and professionally.

 Ep.
 1 - Julie Novak, MHSA, Principal: “Transition, Growth, and Leveraging Leadership”